Chapter 3 Analysing the causes of health problems and socially determined health

 5-6 What is the epidemiological triangle and when can it be useful?

 The epidemiological triangle is the traditional model for understanding the transmission of infectious diseases and how they are caused and possibly can be prevented.
-It recognises that there are important relationships between a disease causing agent (such as a microbe), its host (such as a person), and the environment in which they both live.
-The triangle looks like this:
+It recognises that there are important relationships between a disease causing agent (such as a microbe), its host (such as a person), and the environment in which they both live, as shown in Figure 5-1.

 Figure 5-1: The epidemiological triangle showing the relationships between causing agent, host and environment.